accoffin12/-streaming-05-smart-smoker/README.md

 **See 7c.
 Producer (Updates) for modifications made to Producer in M6.**

 ## 7a.
 ProducerV1: send_message Function
-This particular Producer focused on developing a Producer that would stream data to 3 separate queues, smoker_queue, foodA_queue, and foodB_queue.
+This particular Producer focused on developing a Producer to stream data to 3 separate queues, smoker_queue, foodA_queue, and foodB_queue.
 To do this the variables were declared upfront.
 There were complications when the variables were placed under the entry point, so they were moved to the top under the Imported Libraries.

 ```
 # Declaring variables: